Summer Research Connection

 Announcement for teachers

-Teacher applications for SRC 2020 will be available in March, 2020.
+Teacher applications for SRC 2021 will be available in March, 2021.
 Teachers from all levels from all districts teaching all STEM disciplines are encouraged to apply.
 Teachers participate in research and help mentor students; develop lessons for implementation in their regular classes; and join a cross-program community.
+Please contact Mitch Aiken: email@example.com for more information.

 Announcement for students